Patrick d’Entremont

 Eating Grass (Manger de l'herbe)

 Eating Grass is a funny, tenderhearted tale about a teenage Acadian boy coming of age in Nova Scotia.
-All of the important touchpoints are there: school, friends, family, sports and girls. d’Entremont has written a delightful debut.” — Jane Doucet, Author, Fishnets & Fantasies
+All of the important touchpoints are there: school, friends, family, sports and girls. d’Entremont has written a delightful debut.”

 “I laughed and I laughed and then I cried.
-A lovely, warm story, so full of humour and heart and nostalgia of the very best kind.” — Marianne Ward, Editor
+A lovely, warm story, so full of humour and heart and nostalgia of the very best kind.”

-“A delightful novel, bittersweet, comical and immersive.
-It brought to mind Stuart Maclean’s Vinyl Café stories where calamities–small and large– occur to beloved characters in a distinctly Canadian community.
-Narrated with equal parts wry humour and a compassion for the younger self that only comes with hindsight, this is a book you’ll want to share." — Nicola Davison, award-winning author of In The Wake and Decoding Dot Grey
+“A delightful novel, bittersweet, comical and immersive, where calamities — small and large — occur to beloved characters in a distinctly Canadian community.
+Narrated with equal parts wry humour and a compassion for the younger self that only comes with hindsight, this is a book you’ll want to share."